 Regarding (A), our company considers that there is a rationality in holding these shares.
 However, we will provide opportunities to hold dialogues with the issuing companies as necessary.
-We will check the positioning of our company's shareholdings, and if we can confirm that there will be no damage to our relationship with the issuing bodies by selling the shares, we will sell them by taking into consideration our company's fund and market conditions.
+We will check the positioning of our company's shareholdings, and if we can confirm that there will be no damage to our relationship with the issuing companies by selling the shares, we will sell them by taking into consideration our company's fund and market conditions.

-Regarding (B), these stocks are the ones which we have decided to sell part or all of our holdings after discussions with the issuing bodies last year but have not yet sold after taking into consideration our company's fund and market conditions.
+Regarding (B), these stocks are those which we have decided to sell part or all of our holdings in after discussions with the issuing companies, but have not yet sold after taking into consideration our company's fund and market conditions.
 We will continue to review the time and method for sales.
 Note that those shares which are to be sold partially but still owned by our company will fall into one or more of the above criteria and policy (A) will apply.

-Under these policies, we sold the entire shares of 43 stocks and the part of 3 stocks listed in specific cross-shareholdings and the entire shares of 2 stocks listed in deemed cross-shareholdings last year.
-This brought us approximately 1.7b yen.
+Under these policies, in FY 2020 we sold the entire shares of 11 stocks and the part of 5 stocks listed in specific cross-shareholdings.
+This brought us approximately 11.6b yen.

-As a result, the number of listed companies which we still held shares of as cross-shareholdings was 89 (-32.5% from the end of 2018) and 11 of the deemed cross-shareholdings (-15.3% from the end of 2018) as of the end of March.
+As a result, the number of listed companies which we still held shares of as cross-shareholdings was 78 (-12.4% from the previous year) and 11 of the deemed cross-shareholdings (no change from the same period of the previous year) as of the end of March 2021.
 (Seven of the above belong to both categories.)